 Whether you and your partner have been together for years or just a few months, getting engaged is a special moment and the start of a new chapter.
 If possible, starting this next stage with a clean slate can help relieve some stress you may have about finances as you begin to prepare for wedding expenses.
 Take this time to be honest with your partner about any debts that you may have and work together to come up with a plan to try to tackle these debts as much as you can before the big day.

-Addressing credit card debt is an important step in achieving financial security because credit cards usually have extremely high-interest rates and low suggested minimum payments — which can make it seem difficult to get ahead.
+Addressing credit card debt is an important step in achieving financial security because credit cards usually have extremely high interest rates and low suggested minimum payments — which can make it seem difficult to get ahead.
 There are different strategies to paying down credit card debt so look into a solution together about how to overcome this financial issue that many have.

 4. Create a Budget for your Big Day

 Planning a wedding together might be the first large purchase you make as a couple.
 If so, you'll want to work together to come to an agreement about how you plan on funding the big event.
-Depending on how long you have to plan for your wedding as well as your financial backgrounds, it could help to determine your forecasted budget early on and then allocate money aside each month to offset the cost.
-Planning early can help you to organize your wants versus needs and come to an agreement with your significant other about how you can plan your dream day without compromising your financial well being.
+Depending on how long you have to plan for your wedding as well as your financial situation, it could help to determine your forecasted budget early on and then allocate money aside each month to offset the cost.
+Planning early can help you to organize your wants versus needs and come to an agreement with your significant other about how you can plan your dream day without compromising your financial well-being.

 5. Discuss Your Investing Philosophies

-This is also a good time to start discussing retirement and how you both plan on accomplishing the long term goals you may have.
+This is also a good time to start discussing retirement and how you both plan on accomplishing the long-term goals you may have.
 For example, maybe you have a 401K through your company but your partner prefers to also have a private IRA or Roth IRA account.
 Whichever option you choose for investing and retirement planning, it's important to remember that, the earlier you start, the more likely you are to be stable and prepared for long-term financial security.

 Remember that, while planning a wedding may be overwhelming at times, you're working together with your partner to create the best possible outcome for your future together.
 This is why it’s crucial to set some time aside after your engagement to determine your financial needs and goals as a couple.
 This ensures that you're on the same page moving forward about finances, and can help you avoid one of the most common causes for stress and anxiety in a marriage.
 This financial conversation establishes good habits and forms a solid foundation to build upon in your future together.
 Congratulations on finding your happily ever after!